How to Stay Warm in a Tent Without Electricity

 A self-powering diesel heater is designed to reduce dependence on continuous external power.

 This means the heater does not need to stay connected to a vehicle battery, household outlet, or portable power station during normal operation.
+For tent camping, that can reduce the need to carry extra power accessories.

 How to Use a Diesel Heater for Tent Heating